Lawrenceburg Divorce Attorneys Representing Your Interests

 If you are thinking about filing for divorce and are ready to file your paperwork, or if you have recently been served a petition for divorce, calling a Lawrenceburg divorce attorney should be your next step.
 At The Long Firm, LLC, our attorneys are here to:

 - Explain the law;

 - Handle all paperwork and documentation on your behalf;

 - Help you to understand options like collaborative divorce, mediation, and negotiation;

 - Assist you in negotiating for a fair divorce settlement;

 - Advise you as you create a parenting plan; and

 - Represent you in court if necessary.

-If you are ready to protect your interests and improve your chances of a divorce settlement that is fair, please call our Franklin divorce lawyers at The Long Firm, LLC today.
+If you are ready to protect your interests and improve your chances of a divorce settlement that is fair, please call our Lawrenceburg divorce lawyers at The Long Firm, LLC today.
 We offer free consultations, and can be reached online or on the phone.
 We truly care about each client we serve!